yubing744/sui/examples/coupons/README.md

 directly to layer-1 and not externally.

 Sui Coupons take advantage of the aforementioned facts to reasonably solve most of the on-boarding issues, focusing on users who never used a blockchain wallet in the past.
-It fits great to scenarios where in the traditional Web2.0 world assets would be attached to email body anyway, such as discount coupons, subscription passwords and tickets.
+It works great in scenarios where in the traditional Web2.0 world assets would be attached to email body anyway, such as discount coupons, subscription passwords and tickets.
 Sui Coupons enable non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.